rmehner/uff_db_loader/README.md

 ## Code of Conduct

-Everyone interacting in the OpsoneRailsRemoteDb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rmehner/opsone_rails_remote_db/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RailsRemoteDb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rmehner/rails_remote_db/blob/master/CODE_OF_CONDUCT.md).